Pipeline

 DiscoveryPreclinicalPhase 1/2

-VRN10 is an orally bioavailable, HER2-selective targeted therapy currently in Phase 1a clinical trial.
-It demonstrates potent activity against a range of HER2 mutations as well as cancers driven by HER2 amplification and overexpression.
+VRN10 has demonstrated activity against a broad range of HER2 mutations, as well as tumors driven by HER2 amplification and overexpression.

 For more details, please refer to the poster below.